HCP-Fusion-Oriented-Sw-Def-Project/Scrawler/README.md

-A tool to crawl Android App.
+A tool to crawl Android Apps.